 Dysthymia causes many of the same symptoms of other forms of depression, including:

 - Loss of interest in otherwise pleasurable activities.

 - Low energy and/or fatigue.

 - Difficulty with concentration.

 All depression is “severe.”
 But because dysthymia doesn’t have the marked lows of other depressive disorders, many people go years without being diagnosed, and believe that it’s a part of their character and personality – not the treatable depression that it is.

 Dysthymia Depression Therapy from Long Island Psychology

 Depression is a treatable condition.
 Many of those with dysthymia live with it for so long that they assume there is no solution.
 But with the right therapy and treatment tactics, it’s possible to overcome dysthymia and experience a more positive and happier life.
 It starts by finding a Long Island psychologist that you trust to help.

-Long Island Psychology has offices in Garden City, NY and Rockville Centre, NY.
+Long Island Psychology has offices in Garden City, Roslyn Heights, and Rockville Centre, NY.
 We work with those on Long Island that simply feel like they are not able to get unstuck from where they feel they are in life, and struggle with depression or depression-like symptoms and have not been able to find relief.

 If you believe you have dysthymia, or you simply haven’t felt like you’re happy with yourself and your life, please feel free and call us today at (516) 732-0273.
 No one has to struggle with depression or low self-esteem, and we would love an opportunity to talk to you about what you feel like you’ve been struggling with and find personalized solutions that can help you see relief.
 Call us today to schedule an appointment or to learn more about our therapy services.